Why Long Covid Affects Multiple Systems (and Why Tests Can Look Normal)

-Understanding these patterns as multi-system phenomena allows clinicians to validate patient experience, recognise subtle clues, and guide practical management.
+Recognising these patterns as multi-system phenomena allows clinicians to validate patient experience, identify subtle clinical clues, and guide practical management.
 Even without a single biomarker, recognising functional patterns is key to appropriate assessment and care.

 Persistent post Covid symptoms often involve three interacting systems: